14-yama/annals-of-the-world/docs/guidelines/call_number_subject_heading_system.md

+# Contributor Guide: Understanding the Classification & Call Number System

+Welcome, contributor!
+This guide explains the classification and subject heading system used in the Annals of the World knowledge graph.
+Before making a contribution, review this document to understand how nodes are organized, how to assign class numbers, and why "Idea" is the generative core of our schema.

-# System Overview & Rationale: Why "Idea" Is the Generative Core
+## Why "Idea" Is the Generative Core

-This document presents a scalable, schema-aligned classification and subject heading system for historical knowledge graphs.
-It explains the top-level and second-level classes, call number format, subject headings, and node categories.
-The system is built with **"Idea" as the generative core**, reflecting the principle that all historical change and structure originates from ideas.
+All historical change and structure in our graph originates from ideas.
+Every person, institution, movement, event, artifact, and even evidence ultimately traces back to an originating idea.
 "Idea" is the root of causality and intellectual lineage, while "Timeframe" provides universal context.
 This approach aligns with international scholarly conventions and supports robust, queryable graph modeling.

-This system provides a universal, production-ready way to classify, anchor, and navigate nodes in the Annals of the World knowledge graph.
-It is inspired by Dewey/LCC, but tailored for graph schema and international conventions.
-"Idea" is the core class (0), reflecting the generative role of ideas in human history.
+**Key Principles:**
+- Nodes are classified by type and assigned a class number (see below).
+- "Idea" is always Class 0—the generative source for all other nodes.
+- "Timeframe" (Class 9) anchors nodes in history but does not drive causality.
+- Use call numbers and subject headings for navigation, curation, and scholarly search.

 ---